nodis6831/ksutton/trunk/hw1/readme.txt

 	Names of methods must be included in UML

 Homework points in class:
-	9/12 - Garrett noted a + needed to be added to the constructor on the UML diagram of class Point 9/19 - Kelly answered a question about String being a final class.
+	9/12 - Garrett noted a + needed to be added to the constructor on the UML diagram of class Point.
+	9/19 - Kelly answered a question about String being a final class.
+	10/5 - Garrett noted that a function should be evaluated as n^3 complexity rather than nlogn complexity.

 ####
 # ACCESS